next-exp/sw-docs/docs/source/sophronia.rst

    * - ``drift_v``
      - ``float``
      - Drift velocity.
-Used to calculate the z position from the drift time.
+Used to calculate the z position from the drift time

    * - ``s1_params``
      - ``dict``